RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules.md

 - provides cleanner interfaces with the minimal list of exposed services
 - these dependencies are accessible from the outside using the module name `@regardsoss/<module name>` instead of using only ES6 paths (between 2 modules)
-- expressing dependency inside the package.json of a module is not mandatory, because Webpack provides a dependnecy fallback, so when a module requires smth that is a expressed inside the package.json, webpack uses the node_modules of the global app instead.
+- expressing dependency inside the package.json of a module is not mandatory, because Webpack provides a dependency fallback, so when a module requires smth that is a expressed inside the package.json, webpack uses the node_modules of the global app instead.

 ### Create a new module